axelerant/testimonials-widget/readme.txt

 * [CleanCSS](http://cleancss.com/) the CSS
 * Donate to purchase verbiage change - One bad experience ruins it for all
+* FAQ 47 testimonials list in a widget
 * TODO Add location field

 = 2.4.7 =